 The Council is looking to acquire both freehold and long-term leasehold properties, engaging the services of commercial property experts in order to identify appropriate market opportunities.
 Where appropriate, the Council will also make use of advisors to undertake robust due diligence and complete sale documentation.
-On-going management arrangements for the Council's first acquisition have been outsourced, however this could also be covered by internal arrangements if felt appropriate.
+Ongoing management arrangements for the Council's first acquisition have continued with the incumbent outsourced operator, who have expertise in student accommodation management and marketing.
+It is anticipated that facilities management and marketing arrangements for the other acquisitions will also be outsourced.
+The Council has acquired properties with relatively secure or straightforward tenures mitigating the scale of proactive management required and arrangements are overseen by the internal team of commercial property surveyors.